james-menzies/spotidex/README.md

 #### Sub-Views:

-Clicking on one of the sub-view buttons will provide an extra context about the current track.
-See [Settings](#settings) below for more information.
+Clicking on one of the sub-view buttons will provide an extra context about the current track:

+* **Spotify:** This lets you see the original track, album and artist info which you would normally see if you were using the Spotify app.
+* **Composer:** This will provide the basic information, an ascii art picture, and wikipedia page for the composer of the track that you're listening to.
+* **Work:** The wikipedia page for the work you're listening to.
+* **Recommended:** A list of popular works by the same composer that you might be interested in checking out.

 #### Navigation Controls:

 There are several buttons that you can use to navigate Spotidex.
 Here are their functions:

 * **Refresh:** This will query Spotify for the newest track and update any information on the screen if necessary.
-Spotidex will automatically update the screen every minute automatically as well.
+Spotidex will automatically update the screen every 30 seconds automatically as well.
 * **Static:** This will prevent automatic refreshing of the screen.
 * **Previous/Next:** This will scan forward and back through the track information for songs previously scanned by Spotidex.
 This will disarm the automatic refresh function of the page as well.
 * **Current:** This will snap Spotidex back to the current song, refresh the screen and re-enable the automatic refresh function.

-### Settings

-The settings allow you to customize the session screen, by allowing you to toggle which views you can see when songs are identified by Spotidex.
-The views available to you are:
-* **Raw Info:** This lets you see the original track, album and artist info which you would normally see if you were using the Spotify app.
-* **Composer:** This will provide the basic information, an ascii art picture, and wikipedia page for the composer of the track that you're listening to.
-* **Work:** The wikipedia page for the work you're listening to.
-* **Recommended:** A list of popular works by the same composer that you might be interested in checking out.
+#### Keyboard Navigation

+All the buttons in the main session view can be selected by keyboard shortcuts, designated by the character in the brackets.
+The mouse events are a little spotty on the Mac OS platform, so I'd highly suggest navigating the program in this way if there are any issues.

 ## Benchmarks and Criteria